E-learning and LMS blog articles

 Our HubkenCore package, available with all of our e-learning solutions including Moodle, offers all the key services and tools you need to implement a successful e-learning programme and includes unlimited support and a full video training library with ‘how to’ tutorials.
 Click here to find out more about our HubkenCore package.

-4. Moodle supports the shift towards remote L&D
+4. Moodle supports remote and collaborative learning

 One of the biggest challenges of remote working or education is the ability to facilitate collaborative learning.
 Moodle serves as a popular solution for these challenges with features such as messaging, forums, and wikis to facilitate brainstorming sessions, knowledge sharing and real time collaboration, allowing learners to work together on the same document simultaneously.
 With the help of a Moodle LMS, learners can come together as a group and engage in social and collaborative learning regardless of their location.